HarshPriyesh/Airflow-Docker/README.md

 - **airflow-triggerer**: Manages deferrable tasks using an event loop.
 - **airflow-init**: Initializes the Airflow services.
 - **postgres**: The database backend for storing metadata.
-- **redis**: The message broker that forwards messages between scheduler and worker.
+- **redis**: The message broker forwards messages between the scheduler and the worker.

 For more details, refer to the official documentation:
 [Airflow Docker Compose Setup](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html)

 ---

-This revised guide is streamlined for clarity and ease of use, making the process simpler to follow.